If you have any questions related to PANNA® embroidery kits, you can contact our managers. However, we strongly recommend that you first read FAQ.

 Where can I see how many blends (color mixings) are there in the pattern, in which technique is the work done, how many threads should be used in embroidering?

-Quite often there is a lot of information and it cannot be put in the description on the website, so the information about the kit is always specified in the key to the pattern of each kit.
-The number of threads largely depends on the canvas, on which the pattern is embroidered.
+Quite often there is a lot of information and it cannot be put in the description on the website, so the information about the kit is always specified in the key on the chart of each kit.
+The number of threads largely depends on the canvas, which is used for embroidering.
 Designers adhere to the standards which you can find in any embroidery literature.
 For example, embroidery on canvas Aida No.11 is made in 3 threads, on canvas Aida No.14 and 16 - in 2 threads, on canvas Aida No.18 – in 1 thread, etc.

-On the pattern the thread colors are indicated by words, but how can I find out the exact numbers of colors?
+On the chart the thread colors are indicated by words, but how can I find out the exact numbers of colors?

 After unpacking the kit, I found out that the colour palette of threads (colour tones) a little bit differs from the one which is depicted on the cover.
 Why is that?

-This is due to the problem of colour rendition in the production of printing.
-We take measures and make efforts to ensure that the kit cover would correspond to the final result to the extent possible.
-However, when purchasing a kit, you must consider that there may be some colour (tone) deviations.
-Moreover, such discrepancy could occur in the early kits, where the cover contained the image of imitation, not embroidery.
+The thread’ colours may slightly differ from those of the cover image due to printing variations in the process of production.
+We take measures and make efforts to ensure the correspondence of the completed embroidery with the picture to the extent possible.
+However, when purchasing a kit, you should consider that there may be some colour (tone) deviations.
+Moreover, such discrepancy could occur in the early kits, on which covers the image of embroidery imitation, not the photo of the real embroidered work, was given.
 All kits manufactured at the moment have a real image of embroidered picture on the cover.

-I have purchased the kits from the same series, but the color scores of final embroidery are different.
+I have purchased the kits from the same series, but the colour tones of completed embroidery works are different.
 Why is that?